eBooks, Guides, & Reports • 35 MIN READ

 Every network infrastructure is different when it comes to specifics.
 But all networks have components such as VMs, routers, servers, network devices, mobile devices, switches and much more.
 When you include the added complexity of dispersed locations, security threats, and the addition of multiple network 'BYO devices' the repercussions of just one of these components not working creates potentially massive problems.

-Network monitoring is the process of tracking and managing all of these components, as well as key performance indicators like CPU utilization and network bandwidth.
+Network monitoring with the right network management tool can track and manage all of these components, as well as key performance indicators like CPU utilization and network bandwidth, issues that affect network performance like latency, jitter and packet loss.

 In short, an advanced network monitoring system gives organizations visibility across their entire network in real-time to maintain and optimize the availability of each of their network components.